 As our population ages, we find ourselves caring for a growing number of elderly and infirm individuals, many of whom choose to remain in their homes or simply not to enter a retirement or nursing facility.
 Awareness of the efforts of the people who care for them is a necessity, both to aid the elderly population in receiving the services they require, as well as to provide education and information about resources available to caregivers, and to let them know that they are not alone.

 Caregivers—often referred to collectively as The Sandwich Generation—often must balance their own households, as well as those of their parent.
 In some cases, the parent moves into their adult child’s home; in others, the parent remains in their own home; and still others move into a care community in which their daily needs are met, but the adult child must oversee their finances and other paperwork.

 In addition, caregivers often coordinate the schedules for medical appointments, personal appointments (such as haircuts and eye exams), shopping, and social outings, all while trying to maintain their own professional, social, health and wellness routines.

-It is also important for caregivers to take vacations, engage in social activities with friends, and maintain their own nutrition, fitness, and sleep schedules.
-And journaling has been shown to help caregivers sort through issues as they arise, as well as manage stress.
+It is also important for caregivers to take vacations, engage in social activities with friends and maintain their own nutrition, fitness and sleep schedules.
+And journaling is shown to help caregivers sort through issues as they arise, as well as manage stress.

 Celebrating life at every stage is just one of the reasons our homeowners feel welcome at Windsong.